 Myopathic gait, also known as waddling gait, is caused by weakness in the muscles in the pelvic girdle.
 That is a bowl-shaped collection of bones and muscles that connects the torso to the hips and legs.
 A hip may dip on one side while walking.
 With bilateral weakness, the dropping of the pelvis will occur on both sides while walking, which causes patients to look as if they’re waddling.
 This type of gait occurs in a patient with myopathies such as muscular dystrophy.

 Choreiform gait is also known as Hyperkinetic gait and is seen in disorders such as Sydenham’s Chorea or Huntington’s Disease.
 It may be present in other forms of chorea, athetosis, or dystonia as well.
 Movements of the patient will appear irregular or jerky.
 The individual experiencing this type of gait will have involuntary movements in all of their extremities.
-Walking can emphasize they baseline movement disorder.
+Walking can emphasize this baseline movement disorder.

 Ataxic (Cerebellar) Gait

 Ataxic or Cerebellar gait is most common in those with a cerebellar disorder where the cerebellum becomes damaged or inflamed.
 This is because the cerebellum is the part of the brain that controls gait and coordination of muscles.
 This can be caused by congenital malformations, acquired damage or conditions, or hereditary ataxias.

 This impaired muscle coordination may appear as clumsiness or staggering.
 Swaying or nodding of the head or body back and forth while standing may be an indication of this; it’s known as titubation.
 This type of gait hinders the patient from being able to walk in a straight line or from heel to toe.
 It resembles the gait of someone who is intoxicated by alcohol.